FlexiGroBots-H2020/Data-Space/Readme.md

  It is necessary to configure two parts in this stage.
 The first one is to make public the Omejdn and the Broker-Core-Proxy of our data space.
 And secondly, it is necessary to configure the external connector to link with the DataSpace.

 In order to make public the Omejdn and Broker-core-proxy it is necessary to create an ingress for each component.
 For the first ingress we use an URL (omejd-idsa.platform.flexigrobots-h2020.eu) to make public the pod, in this case, this ingress has to open the 80 port and it has to attack Omejdn service.
-Respect the Broker-proxy is the same, it is necessary to create an ingress manifest with the 443 port open.
+Regarding the Broker-proxy is the same, it is necessary to create an ingress manifest with the 443 port open.
 Also, it has been added a public URL (broker-reverseproxy.platform.flexigrobots-h2020.eu)

 After configuring the way to access Omejdn and broker.
 There are some parameters that it is necessary to configure them.
 In particular:
 - DAPS_VALIDATE_INCOMING: in the Broker-Core, this value changes from True to False.